Uncharted 2: Among Thieves: Critical response

 Uncharted 2: Among Thieves received universal acclaim, being praised as one of the best video games of all time, and earning numerous "Game of the Year" awards, including Spike's Video Game Awards.
 The game got 41 perfect review scores, receiving a Metacritic score of 96 out of 100, making it the most critically acclaimed game of 2009.

 The first publication to review Uncharted 2 was the French edition of PSM3.
 In their review, they called the game "long, visually stunning, deep and explosive, Uncharted 2 combines all the qualities you can find in a videogame, and more!
 A new milestone has been reached in the videogame history".
 The magazine awarded the game 21/20, a score that was reached five years prior by Grand Theft Auto: San Andreas.
 PlayStation: The Official Magazine awarded the game a perfect score.
 In their review, they stated: "Forget Game of The Year.
 This is one of the greatest games of all time!"
-The UK edition of the magazine also gave the game a perfect score, named it the 2nd best PS3 game of all time, while readers of the same magazine voted it the greatest PlayStation title released.
+The British edition of the magazine also gave the game a perfect score, named it the 2nd best PS3 game of all time, while readers of the same magazine voted it the greatest PlayStation game.

 Hiawatha Bray of The Boston Globe said: